Monogram Foods: History

-In 2010, the company created the Monogram Foods Loves Kids Foundation which raises funds for children's charities in the communities in which Monogram Foods operates.
+In 2012, the company created the Monogram Foods Loves Kids Foundation which raises funds for children's charities in the communities in which Monogram Foods operates.
 To date Monogram Foods Loves Kids has raised more than $16 million for child-focused charitable organizations.
 The funds are raised and donated by employees, shareholders, team members, friends, and suppliers of the company.

 Acquisitions

 Monogram Foods considers the number of acquisitions it has made to be one of the key aspects of its growth.
 In 2006, Monogram Foods acquired its first production plant in Chandler, Minnesota to produce meat jerky snacks.
 In 2009, Monogram Foods purchased American's Food Group meat snack business in Martinsville, Virginia.
-In 2012, Monogram Foods purchased Indiana corn dog manufacturer Hinsdale Farms.
+In 2012, Hinsdale Farms of Bristol, Indiana, one of the largest manufacturers of corn dogs, sold its manufacturing facility to Monogram Foods.
 Westin Foods sold its Shelby County Cookers business and bacon manufacturing operation in Harlan, Iowa, to Monogram Foods in 2013.
 The facility was changed to Monogram Prepared Meals, LLC, and kept the 187 employees that were employed at the facility.

-Hinsdale Farms of Bristol, Indiana, one of the largest manufacturers of corn dogs, sold its manufacturing facility to Monogram Foods in 2014.
-In July 2015, Monogram acquired Golden County Foods of Plover, Wisconsin, a frozen foods business with two production facilities, and reported annual sales of $100 million dollars.
+In July 2015, Monogram acquired Golden County Foods of Plover, Wisconsin, a frozen foods business with two production facilities, and reported annual sales of $100 million.
 In April 2016, Monogram Foods acquired Progressive Gourmet, a baked goods and hors d'oeuvres business in Wilmington, Massachusetts.
 The acquisition was targeted by the company for the purpose of merging it with Monogram's other frozen appetizer plant in Plover, Wisconsin.
 By purchasing this plant and renaming it Monogram Appetizers, Monogram expanded its frozen foods division into a three-plant, 800-employee unit.

 In June 2021, Monogram Foods acquired Quality Foods Processors, a pork belly processor in Denison, Iowa, in June 2021.
-In November 2021, Monogram Foods acquired a facility in Dickson, Tennessee, marking its first Tennessee-based location and 11th facility nationwide.
+In November 2021, Monogram Foods acquired a facility in Dickson, Tennessee, marking its first Tennessee-based location and 13th facility nationwide.